Mariselvam93/dev-notes/Cloud Platforms/AWS/AWS-SAA-C03-Notes/README.md

 ## AWS Certificate Manager (ACM)

-> *The AWS certificate Manage is a service which allows the creation, management and renewal of certificates.
+> *The AWS certificate Manager is a service which allows the creation, management and renewal of certificates.
 It allows deployment of certificates onto supported AWS services such as CloudFront and ALB.*
 >
 - HTTP: Simple and Insecure
 - HTTPS: SSL/TLS Layer of Encryption added to HTTP